 what has been done will be done again;

 there is nothing new under the sun.

 Or even more beautiful, in the Jacobean language of the King James Bible:

 The thing that hath been, it is that which shall be; and that which is done is that which shall be done: and there is no new thing under the sun.

 Ecclesiastes is a sermon by someone known as ‘the preacher.’
 He talks about life in general but in this part, Ecclesiastes 1: 9, he makes the point that there is nothing new in this world.
 He uses the phrase ‘under the sun,’ specifying the endeavours of living human beings on Earth.
 Whatever you may encounter, however new or revolutionary it may seem to you, you can be sure that it’s not new.

-Shakespeare clearly liked this bit of Ecclesiastes and used it as a basis for some wordplay in one of his works.
-One can see that he part quotes from it in Sonnet 95, beginning it with ‘If there be nothing new,’ and continuing with his main idea for the sonnet, playing around with the Ecclesiastes phrase, using ‘courses of the sun’ to refer to ‘days.’:
+Shakespeare knew that, and he clearly liked that bit of Ecclesiastes.
+One can see that he part quotes from it in Sonnet 95, beginning it with ‘If there be nothing new,’ and continuing with his main idea for the sonnet, playing around with the Ecclesiastes phrase, using ‘courses of the sun’ to refer to ‘days.’

 If there be nothing new, but that which is

 Hath been before, how are our brains beguil’d,

 Which labouring for invention bear amiss